 Knoebels is one of those amusement parks that doesn't look like anything special and not worth checking out, but you get here and it's an AMAZING PARK!!
-Now unfortunetly, my time at Knoebels was extremely limited since I only had 2 hours to spend at this park.
-So that made me miss out on a lot that this park has to offer.
-But from that limited time, I did experience enough to say this.
-KNOEBELS KICKS MAJOR ASS!!!!!!
+Now, if you're unfamiliar with the park's really good reputation and simply look at it based off its rides, this seems strange.
+There's only two wooden coasters, a decent sized steel coaster, and some old flat rides.
+Why is this place so good?
+Well, I'll explain in this reveiw.
+But....yeah.
+KNOEBELS KICKS MAJOR ASS!!!
 This is not like a typical amusement park where only the roller coasters matter and everything else is just a bonus.
 At Knoebels, everything matters.
-From the coasters to the flat rides to the food, it is all important at Knoebels.
+From the coasters, to the flat rides, to the food.
+It is all important at Knoebels.
 Not many parks in America really have a feel like Knoebels does.
 It's far more similar to your typical European Theme Park than your typical American Theme Park.
-Knoebels definetly has a family feel to the park and a lot of the stuff in the park have a home made feel to it.
-Hell, a couple of the flat rides really are home made.
+Knoebels definetly has a family feel to the park and a lot of the stuff in the park have a homemade feel to it.
+Hell, a couple of the roller coasters and flat rides really are homemade.
 But most importantly, Knoebels cares about the quality of everything in their park.
 Everything at Knoebels is of high quality and is an enjoyable experience.
-And to top it all off, Knoebels is actually a really cheap park.
-Park Admission is free, and tickets for the rides are actually really cheap!!!
+And to top it all off, Knoebels is actually a relatively cheap park.
+Park Admission is free, and tickets for the rides are actually affordable!
 Hell, sometimes, it's actually cheaper to just pay for each individual ride instead of getting the wristbands.
 That really says a lot about Knoebels.
 It's a great park with great rides at a great price.
 What more do you want.

 Here are the reviews of all the Flat Rides at Knoebels.
 Now Knoebel's flat ride collection is very interesting.
 All the flat rides here actually mean something.
 Either it's a rare unique flat ride, it's one of the best of it's kind, or it's just a clone of an already great flat ride.
 So as you can see, Knoebel's flat ride collection is definetly worthy of an A+.
-However, a lot of what I said about being the best of their type, I can't verify.
-For because of my extremely limited time, I wasn't able to get much done at Knoebels in the flat ride department.
-Out of all the many many flat rides that Knoebels has to offer, I was only able to actually ride two of them.
-First up, is Looper.
+So yeah.
+Let's start out with their best of their kind flat rides.
+First up, the Flyers.
+These are without a doubt, the most famous flyers in the coaster community.
+Why?
+Because these things snap REALLY easily.
+And unlike some other parks, which tend to have sticks up their ass in regard to their flyers, Knoebels encourages snapping.
+And that's the best part of flyers.
+There's their bumper cars.
+It may not seem like it, but these ones are made of fiberglass.
+So you get a stronger impact than usual.
+And trust me.
+That really makes it more fun.
+Easily the best bumper cars.
+Also, they have a classic carousel.
+I know it's normally nothing.
+But here, it's the carousel with the gold rings that you feed to the lions.
+I always enjoy that.
+OK.
+Onto some more...unique rides.
+Like Looper.
 Now Looper, is a squirrel cages looping ride.
 While it's extremely popular in Japan, they are incredibly rare in America.
-So for now, it's a very unique experience.
 Now unique doesn't always mean high quality, and that is true in Looper.
 It's a very intersting experience.
 You sit in a cage, only held in by a seatbelt.
 At first, you just spin, and you can't touch the pedal.
 About a minute into the ride, you can press the pedals.
 Now you're probably asking "What do the pedals do?"
 Well, you flip the ride by using the pedals.
 Yep.
 It's a manual ride.
 You have to make yourself go upsidedown.
 And it's not very easy.
 Not easy at all (This is probably why it's not popular in America).
 While I've seen many people get the hang of it and flip like crazy, I always went up 179 degrees, and then fell back down.
 But what really annoyed me on Looper, were the restraints.
-Now, I'm very glad that it just had a seatbelt and not OTSRs.
-That's a big plus in my book.
-However, when you're trying to get upsidedown, you sort of hang there sometimes.
+Now, I normally like it when rides just have a seatbelt and not OTSRs.
+But there's always an exception to the rule, and this is one of those times.
+When you're trying to get upsidedown, you sort of hang there sometimes.
 And just let me say this.
 Having all your weight on your thighs hurts.
-But nevertheless, it's a very fun ride and is something that I would recommend you try if you're at Knoebels.
-Now, the only other flat ride I managed to do while at Knoebels is Power Surge.
+But nevertheless, it's a very fun ride and is something that I would recommend you try if you're at Knoebels and want to do something new.
+Now, the final flat ride I managed to do while at Knoebels is Power Surge.
 Now Power Surge, unlike Looper, is a fairly common flat ride in America.
 Many parks here have Power Surges.
 However, with that said, this is a very fun flat ride.
-It's very intense, can flip you around quite a lot, and your thighs don't even hurt in the slightest bit. =) So all I really have to say about Power Surge is that if you've never ridden one before, DO IT!!!!!!!
+It's very intense, can flip you around quite a lot, and your thighs don't even hurt in the slightest bit. =) So all I really have to say about Power Surge is that if you've never ridden one before, DO IT!!!
 If you have been on a Power Surge, judge for yourself based on how you liked your last Power Surge ride, how much time you have at Knoebels, and how important it is to you.
-While that concludes all the flat rides that I did at Knoebels, there are MANY MANY more flat rides at Knoebels that I did not do.
-First off, they have Flyers.
-Now from what I heard, Knoebels has the best flyers around.
-I can't verify this, all I know is that I really wished I had done this to see if it's true.
+While that concludes all the flat rides that I did at Knoebels, there many more flat rides at Knoebels that I did not do on either of my visits.
 Next up is called Downdraft.
-I really have no idea what this flat ride is like, all I know is that it looked REALLY cool.
-The carousel at Knoebels is still one of the few carousels in the world left where you can still catch the golden ring.
-And from the videos I've seen of their bumper cars, they look like the best bumper cars ever since A: No Idiotic One Way Rules. and B: The cars are made of fiberglass, so when you bump into someone, you get a much bigger reaction.
+I may not have ridden it here, but I can verify from riding a clone of it at another park that this ride is a ton of fun and has A LOT of laterals.
 And while their falling star may seem like an ordiary falling star, it's actually married.
 So if you've ridden their falling star, you've commited adultery.
 Aside from these, Knoebels also has a frisbee, a Roll-O Plane, an indoor music express, a whip, a wipeout, a round up, a pirate ship, some chairswings, a paratrooper, a tilt a whirl, a scramler, a spiral slide, some teacups, a ferris wheel, and a rockin tug.

 Here are the legendary flyers at Knoebels.